Full Chair Regulation of Labour

 - good managerial, organisational and managerial qualities and the willingness to use these at the various levels of governance.

 The Chair will provide leadership in a section and law school that both in terms of education and day to day management in large part operate in Dutch.
-A successful candidate who is not native in Dutch should be committed to master passive and eventually active Dutch within a reasonable time.
+A successful candidate who is not native in Dutch should be committed to master passive Dutch within a reasonable time.

-For more information please take note of the profile.
+For more information about the Chair please take note of the profile.

-You may obain additional information about the vacancy from:
+Additional information about the vacancy may be obtained from:

 - prof. André Nollkaemper, dean of the Amsterdam Law School